abdulwahabO/study-notes/java/the-java-virtual-machine.md

 The JVM creates an isolated space on a the RAM of a host machine and uses this space to execute programs compiled to bytecode from any JVM language on any system.
 This is unlike languages such as C++ where code is compiled to platform specific instructions.

-The JVM broadly consists of: A class loader subsytem, a runtime data area, and an execution area.
+The JVM broadly consists of: A class loader subsystem, a runtime data area, and an execution area.

 ## The Class Loader Subsystem